Lululemon Train Times Review

 The material used for the Lululemon Train leggings wicks away sweat and dries quickly.
 The mesh panels on both legs also increased the ventilation, making these the perfect pick for a heated practice.
 Within minutes of leaving class and heading out to run a few errands, our pants were dry!
-We were so impressed with this material that we gave it Top Pick for Hot Yoga.
+We were so impressed with this material that we gave it high scores here.

-Certain models in this review, including the Teeki Hot Pants, offered excellent breathability but were too thin to provide any support or comfort and we ended up constantly adjusting them during our practice or worrying about the see-through material.
+Certain models in this review offered excellent breathability but were too thin to provide any support or comfort and we ended up constantly adjusting them during our practice or worrying about the see-through material.
 The Train stays securely in place, and if anything, ran a little on the small side.
 They were a bit tight; we would recommend sizing up if you are considering purchasing this award winner.